Skip to content

 % (language, version)

-• The values are placed in a tuple, in the same order as the placeholders in the string.
+• The values are put in a tuple, in the same order as the placeholders in the string.

-• It replaces %.2f with the number 3.11, rounded to two decimal places
+• It substitutes %.2f with the number 3.11, rounded to two decimal places

 4. Final Output: